• Home

 A firsthand account of the El Salvador martyrdoms and the process of resettling the the United States by Lucia Cerna, a housekeeper at the UCA, through transcribed interviews; also an academic and politically adept reading of El Salvador's history and the vagaries of the American immigration system by a local scholar and professor who also translated and transcribed Cerna's interviews.

-Pope Francis has approved a revision the Catechism of the Catholic Church #2267 on the death penalty.
+Catechism of the Catholic Church #2267 revision on the death penalty:

-For the new revision of #2267 of the Catechism of the Catholic Church on the death penalty:
+See the 2018 revision of #2267 of the Catechism of the Catholic Church on the death penalty:

 Picture